 It’s natural to delegate important tasks to people you trust.

-However, are you 100% sure that they are the RIGHT person?
+However, are you 100 per cent sure that they are the right person?

 You see, your trust in them doesn’t guarantee they have the skills, experience, and background, to execute delegated tasks correctly.

-For example, you may TRUST your staff members or your friends & family.
+For example, you may trust your staff members or your friends and family.
 But when it comes to tasks such as bookkeeping, they may not have the skills required, and therefore you need to outsource/hire an outside bookkeeping company.